See how Oracle is helping customers transform their management and security practices.

 By leveraging Oracle Management Cloud, enterprises reduce mean time to repair, break down barriers between development and operations teams, and ensure a good user experience for critical business applications.

-Oracle Management Cloud comes preloaded with powerful machine learning algorithms to give customers smarter insights with no effort on their part.
-Anomaly detection algorithms identify normal and abnormal behavior, providing early warning of problems.
+Oracle Management Cloud comes prebuilt with powerful machine learning algorithms to give customers smarter insights with zero effort on their part.
+Here are four examples of self-learning capabilities: Anomaly detection algorithms identify normal and abnormal behavior, providing early warning of problems.
 Clustering algorithms use pattern recognition to reduce noise and get to the right information quickly.
-Prediction algorithms use historical data to provide what-if analysis and identify trends that require attention.
+Forecasting algorithms use historical data to provide what-if analysis and identify trends that require attention.
 Correlation algorithms discover dependencies, topologies, and relationships among the IT estate, no matter how often and quickly it changes.